developer-zebra/developer-zebra-site/src/stagenow/5-0/dynamicstaging/index.md

 <br>
 7. **`If errors occur`** refer to the [Troubleshooting section](#troubleshooting) below for instructions.
 8. When testing is completed, **click Publish**.
-A prompt appears for entering Staging Operator instructions.<br> Combine variables and static text as desired.
-An example is shown below.<br>
+A prompt appears for entering Staging Operator instructions.<br> Combine a variable with and static text as desired.
+An example is shown below.<br> **NOTE**: This field accepts ONE variable only.<br>
  <img alt="image" style="height:350px" src="SN41_dynamic_06.png"/>
  _Click image to enlarge; ESC to exit_.<br>
 <br>